-Additionally, California is a comparative negligence case, which means that you can recover only that percentage of damages that is not your fault.
+Additionally, California is a comparative negligence state, which means that you can recover only that percentage of damages that is not your fault.
 For example, let’s say you were driving up a residential street while talking on the phone.

 You do not notice Jane backing out of her driveway without looking until it is too late, and you end up hitting her car in the passenger side.